imgbot/Imgbot/README.md

 or you can [get the CLI](https://github.com/Azure/azure-functions-cli) standalone and use `func run ImgBot.Function`.
 All operating systems welcome :)

+Azure Functions operate on top of storage.
+To run the function locally you will need to bring your own storage account and add a `local.settings.json` in the root with `AzureWebJobsStorage/AzureWebJobsDashboard` filled out.

+You can see the schema of this file in [the doc](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#local-settings-file)

+Alternatively, running `func init` from the function directory will stamp out everything for you, or if you have a deployed function you can fetch the storage it is using.

+`func azure functionapp fetch-app-settings <functionName>`

-Within the ImgBot.Function directory you will see the following key classes
+Now that you are running, within the ImgBot.Function directory you will see the following key classes

  - `Functions.cs` - the triggers for starting the workflows
  - `CompressImages.cs` - clone the repo, compress the images, open the PR